HartharnSam/HartharnSam.github.io/_pages/about.md

 title: "About"
 permalink: /about/
 header:
-  image: /assets/images/SeaIceWarmingStripe.png
+  image: /assets/images/sal.png
-  caption: "Increase in Sea Ice Melt season length in the Kara Sea."
+  caption: "Passive tracer field for a shear flow in the cold water cabbeling regime"
 ---

 ### Curriculum Vitae